The mixing conjecture under GRH: Overview of proof

 \subsection{The Weyl criterion}

 In the remainder of this section, we describe our approach to Theorem \ref{thm:2nd-version}.
-Weyl's equidistribution criterion roughly states that Theorem \ref{thm:2nd-version} follows from an understanding of the asymptotic size of the Weyl sum
+Weyl's equidistribution criterion roughly states that Theorem \ref{thm:2nd-version} follows from an understanding of the asymptotic size of the uniform sample

 for functions $\varphi$ lying in the $L^2$ spectrum of $Y\times Y$.
 For this we test against an $L^2$-orthonormal basis adapted to the decomposition of $L^2(Y\times Y)$ into tensor products of irreducible automorphic representations $\sigma\subset L^2([\bG(\A)])$.
 Indeed, we have a Hilbert space direct sum decomposition